Rahul Telang: Research

 Rahul has made contributions to the media industry, with a focus on music and film.
 In the early 2000s, when he started his career, Napster and then BitTorrent-based protocols made music and movie infringement commonplace.
 He conducted a series of research on the role of piracy in demand, supply, innovation, and the role of copyrights and policymaking.
 He and his colleague, Michael Smith, established a research center, Initiative for Digital Entertainment Analytics (IDEA).
 The center examines various economic and policy issues surrounding the entertainment industry.
 In 2016, he wrote a book, “Streaming Sharing Stealing: Big Data and the Future of Entertainment,” with his colleague, Michael Smith.

 His other area of research is the economics of Information Security.
 In the early 2000s, the lack of software security became a significant concern as numerous data breaches became common due to buggy products.
 He wrote a series of papers on what makes software unique, which enables firms to sell such products successfully in the market.
 His work outlines the impact of policymaking on improving software security and mitigating consumer losses.
 He has won awards and is the recipient of grants, including the NSF Career Award, the Alfred Sloan Foundation, and a grant from the NSA.

+In 2025, Telang co-authored a study examining the role of generative AI systems in reproducing copyrighted material, which found that outputs frequently included content resembling copyrighted characters and other protected works even without explicit prompting for them.

 He was the chair of the PhD program from 2014 until 2019, when he suffered a serious injury (TBI) when he fell 20 feet from his attic.